polyverse-appsec/pxp-lambda/README.md

 ## Testing locally

 Using Docker gives us the ability to also test our functions locally.
 Each example lambda function directory includes a Dockerfile and a test.sh script.
 To test your image locally you can either run the test script as is or reference these scripts for an example on how to run your funciton locally.
+NOTE: The test requires a pxp-runtime-builder image to exist, so run ./build.sh from that directory prior to running your lambda test.